Augmentation varieties and disk potentials II: Classification results

 \subsection{Lifting disks from the base}

 In this section, we prove a bijection between disks bounding the Lagrangian in the symplectization and disks bounding the Lagrangian projection of the Legendrian.
 This bijection is a version of a result in Dimitriglou-Rizell \cite[Theorem 2.1]{riz:lift} adapted to our setting.
 Later this lifting result will be used to prove that the augmentation variety is contained in the zero level set of the Landau-Ginzburg potential.
-To state the result, let $\M(\Lambda)$ denote the moduli space of holomorphic punctured disks of finite Hofer energy bounding $\R\times\Lambda$ as in \cite{BCSW1} and $\M(\Pi)$ the moduli space of (unpunctured) holomorphic disks bounding $\Pi$.
-Here we mean disks with irreducible domain, not treed disks, although an extension to treed disks will be used later.
+To state the result, recall the following type of almost complex structures on a symplectic cobordism.

+\begin{definition} Let $X = \R \times Z$ be the trivial cobordism.
+An almost complex structure $ J : TX \to TX$ is {\em cylindrical} if there exists an almost complex structure $\ol{J} : TY \to TY $ so that the projection $p_X: X \to Y$ is almost complex and $J$ is the standard almost complex structure on any fiber.
+More precisely, let

+denote the translational vector field on $\R$ resp. rotational vector field on $Z$.
+The almost complex structure $J$ is determined on the vertical part of $TX$ by